Fermented Zucchini Spirals

 - Store your fermentation jar in a cool place out of direct sunlight.
 It should be kept in an area that stays around 70-75 degrees F

 - During the first few days of fermentation carbon dioxide and bubbles will be produced.
-During this time you will need to burp the jar.
-To burp the jar, just remove the lid to let the gas out and check to make sure everything is still submerged below the brine.
-You must make sure that your fermentation weight and vegetables are staying submerged BELOW the brine.
-You may have to press everything down with a spoon/tamper a few times.
+During this time if you are using a regular mason jar lid, you will need to burp the jar to let the gas escape.
+To burp the jar, just remove your regular mason jar lid and let the gas out, then replace the lid.
+Both those using and those not using an airlock lid must observe the jar and make sure that the fermentation weight and vegetable pieces are staying submerged BELOW the brine.
+You may have to remove the lid, press everything down with a clean spoon/tamper, and then replace the lid

 - The zucchini needs to ferment at least 2 weeks, so that all the stages of bacterial succession can occur.
 The time line is a little different from cabbage fermentation since vegetables like zucchini, squash and cucumbers naturally have a high amount of lactic acid producing bacteria to start off with.
 2 weeks also allows enough time for the final stage Lactobacillus bacteria to produce enough lactic acid.
+Once the fermentation is complete, store in the fridge for up to 6 months.
 Visit our Science of Fermentation blog to read more about the stages of fermentation!

 We tracked our zucchini spirals throughout the fermentation process.
 By checking the progress of microbial stages under the microscope we have provided you with this handy timeline!
 If you follow our recipe and directions, your timeline of zucchini fermentation should approximately match ours!

 24 - 48 hours: All contents in the jar should be submerged beneath the brine.
 At this time there are still Gram negative bacteria and possible pathogens present.